zuhito/katacoda-scenarios/node-red-playground/step1.md

 The installation process will start the development version of Node-RED within 1 minute.

 # Open the Node-RED flow editor
-After installing the Node-RED, you can access the flow editor using the iFrame or the following URL.
+After installing the Node-RED, you can access the flow editor using the iframe or the following URL.

 `https://[[HOST_SUBDOMAIN]]-1880-[[KATACODA_HOST]].environments.katacoda.com`